Yongnuo

 YONGNUO(永诺) is the International Trademark of photographic equipment manufacturer Shenzhen Yongnuo Photographic Equipment Co.
-Ltd. of Shenzhen, China which develops and manufactures Photographic Equipment, including smart camera, lenses, LED video light, flash speedlite, flash trigger, microphone, softbox, and other accessories.
-Yongnuo makes autofocus prime lenses for Canon and Nikon DSLR cameras, for mirrorless cameras from Canon, Sony, and Nikon, and also produces lenses for Olympus and Panasonic.
+Ltd. of Shenzhen, China which develops and manufactures photographic equipment, including smart camera, lenses, LED video light, flash speedlite, flash trigger, microphone, softbox, and other accessories.
+Yongnuo makes autofocus prime lenses for DSLR Cameras from Canon and Nikon, for mirrorless cameras from Canon, Sony, and Nikon, and also produces lenses for Olympus and Panasonic.

-Mirrorless camera
+Mirrorless cameras

 As of November 2018, Yongnuo was developing an Android smartphone-based mirrorless interchangeable-lens camera, with 4G connectivity.
-The YN450 was released just in China in 2019 using the Canon EF lens mount.
-In 2020 Yongnuo developed a YN450M version using the standard Micro Four Thirds system lens mount, matching the sensor.
+The YN450 was released only in China in 2019 using the Canon EF lens mount.
+In 2020, Yongnuo developed a YN450M version using the standard Micro Four Thirds system lens mount, matching the sensor.

 In 2021, Yongnuo launched the YN455 version, with a 20-megapixel Four-Thirds sensor, prominent handgrip, and tilt screen.

 In 2022, Yongnuo released an upgraded version of YN455, improved the video follow focus speed, and shorten the minimum focusing distance.